Auroratide/web-components/components/flip-card/README.md

 This custom element is build with accessibility in mind!

 * Screenreaders only announce the side that is visible.
-* Screenreaders announce which side is visible to inform that another side to the card exists ("Frontside" and "Backside").
+* Screenreaders announce "Frontside" or "Backside" to denote which side is visible.
 * Tabbable elements on the non-facing side of the card cannot be focused until the card is flipped.
 * The flip animation is disabled for people who [prefer reduced motion](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-reduced-motion).

+### Labelling Cards

+The `flip-card` element does not prescribe a specific way to accessibly label the card's content, as the best way to do this depends on the card's context.
+Possibilities include:

+* Wrapping the card in an `article` element if its contents are self-contained.
+* Labelling the card with text within the card itself using `aria-labelledby`, with `role="region"`.
+* Simply putting a heading element above the card.
+* Wrapping the card in a `figure` element and using `figcaption` to label it.

+### Announcing when the card flips

 If you attach `aria-live="polite"` to the `flip-card`, then flipping the card will announce the new side's contents to screen readers.
 As this may not always be desired behaviour, it is up to you to discern whether adding `aria-live` will make your content more accessible.

-## TODOS

-* ::slotted() and label interaction?